 Missing Children Policy

 We have a number of Qualified First Aiders in school.
-Mrs Hudson is our main First Aider and will treat any serious cases.
+Mrs Maher is our main First Aider and will treat any serious cases.
 If a child requires any treatment then an account will be made of the accident in our accident book.
 If a child has had a bump to the head then a slip will be put in the child's bag informing parents or carers.
-If it is felt that the parent/carer should be informed following a more major incident then a phonecall will be made home.
+If it is felt that the parent/carer should be informed following a more major incident then a phone call will be made home.
 Following an incident in school, if there is treatment involving a doctor or the hospital we ask that the School Office is informed.

 Medicines in school

 School can only give medicines, such as antibiotics, that are prescribed to be taken four times a day.
-Forms can be downladed from here and brought to the school office.
+Forms can be downloaded from here and brought to the school office.
 Children must not keep medicines in their school bag unless they are their personal inhalers.
 Painkillers cannot be given to children by our staff.
-The only exception to this is if a child returns to school following an operation and it is reccomended by the hospital or GP.
+The only exception to this is if a child returns to school following an operation and it is recommended by the hospital or GP.

 Health Care Plans